apollographql/apollo-client/docs/source/why-apollo.md

 - [apollo-storybook-decorator](https://github.com/abhiaiyer91/apollo-storybook-decorator): Wrap your React Storybook stories with Apollo Client ([@abhiaiyer91](https://github.com/abhiaiyer91))
 - [AppSync by AWS](https://dev-blog.apollodata.com/aws-appsync-powered-by-apollo-df61eb706183): Amazon's real-time GraphQL client uses Apollo Client under the hood

 When you choose Apollo to manage your data, you also gain the support of our amazing community.
-There are over 5000 developers on our Apollo Slack channel who can help you get acclimated to the Apollo ecosystem.
-You can also read articles on best practices and our announcements on the Apollo blog, updated weekly.
+There are over 5000 developers on our [Apollo Slack](https://www.apollographql.com/#slack) channel for you to share ideas with.
+You can also read articles on best practices and our announcements on the [Apollo blog](https://dev-blog.apollodata.com/, updated weekly.

-- Apollo Client is easy to set up, but extensible for when you need to build out more advanced features
-- Showcase community links, extensions that our community members have built
-- Blog updated weekly with best practices, supportive community on Slack to help you get acclimated to the Apollo ecosystem
-- Focus on developer experience with rich ecosystem of tools (devtools, launchpad, etc)

 <h2 title="case-studies">Case studies</h2>